frc1511/Teaching-Resources/lessons/hello-world.md

 Hello World
 ```

-The code above, when run, will display "Hello World" in the terminal.
+The code above, when ran, will display "Hello World" in the terminal.
 Although not the most exciting result, the code to do it might look intimidating.
 Let's discuss what is going on here.

 ##### Curly Braces
 Curly braces `{}` define code blocks.
 There are 2 sets of them in this program.
 They are meant to encapsulate code within a program.